 Although it’s probably not possible to forget how to smile, it can certainly feel that way, which can lead to unhappy feelings and even depression.

-Smiling Isn’t a Learned Behavior
+How to Smile: It Isn’t a Learned Behavior

-One of the reasons why it isn’t really possible to forget how to smile is that we never learned it in the first place.
+One of the reasons why it isn’t really possible to forget how to smile is that we never learned in the first place.
 There’re many pieces of evidence to support this theory.
 There are, for example, images of babies smiling in the womb.
 Before they’re born, before they even breathe, babies are smiling.
 This isn’t something they’re taught to do, it’s a natural, innate response.

 But maybe what we learn is not the actual mechanism of smiling, but the applications for smiling.
 We learn how and when to smile in certain situations.
 While this might be true to some extent, it’s much less than you’d think.
 An interesting study looked at judo wrestlers in the 2004 Olympics and compared their facial expressions to blind judo wrestlers in the Paralympics.
 They found that the athletes used the same expressions in the same situations.
 They even used social smiles–sometimes called insincere smiles–when they lost.
 This is the exact kind of smiling that we might think was most learned, least innate.
 But it turns out that smiling is just something we naturally do, not something we learn by watching others.
 Though we may have different smile styles, we all have a natural tendency to smile if we are able.